adrian-saez-martinez/onju-voice-AI/README.md

 # Onju Voice
-This is a modified version of the **Onju Voice** project, originally created by **Justin Alvey**.
+This is a modified version of the **Onju Voice** project, originally created by **Justin Alvey** (https://github.com/justLV/onju-voice)

 Onju Voice is a hackable AI home assistant platform based on the **Google Nest Mini (2nd gen)** form factor.
 My goal is to create my own AI assistant by fine-tuning an open LLM from **Hugging Face**, with specific support for spanish and a customized speaker accent.

 ## Original project overview
 The original project was developed as an experimental conversational AI platform using the **ESP32-S3** for audio processing and a local server to handle transcription, response generation, and Text-to-Speech.
 This project consists of the following key components: